-Here are a few products to help you whip up surfer dude waves sans swells.
+Here are a few products to help you score the look sans swells.

 Serna and Taylor helped develop this clay-in-a-spray, which offers hair the right amount of grit and thickness without making it feel fried thanks to a blend of natural oils.

-One of the founders of this indie brand personally wanted a product that could deliver devil-may-care hair and so he made one—this sea salt and algae infused mist.
+One of the founders of this indie brand personally wanted a product that could deliver devil-may-care hair and so he made one, a sea salt- and algae- infused mist.

-Roughs up your hair in a way that suggests you spent the day at Rockaway Beach (hence the name) while a blend of Sicilian lemon, tangerine and tree moss makes it smell like you summered on the Amalfi Coast.
+This spray roughs up your hair in a way that suggests you spent the day at Rockaway Beach (hence the name) while a blend of Sicilian lemon, tangerine, and tree moss makes it smell like you summered on the Amalfi Coast.